 How Do Incumbents Respond to Low-End Firm Entry?

 This article investigates how incumbents respond to low-end firm entry.
-Prior theory suggests that high-end incumbents raise their price in response to a profit-maximizing low-end entrant but lower their price in response to a welfare-maximizing low-end entrant.
-This paper uses a dataset of 206 narrowly-defined pharmaceutical markets in India; identifies a low-end firm with a mission defined more broadly than profit maximization; and presents evidence of a decline in high-end prices and dosage sizes offered by incumbents due to anticipated and actual low-end entry.
-The paper also documents heterogeneous price and non-price responses by incumbents at the low end.
-Understanding market competition among firms with differing motives is especially important in light of 1) the growing view that shareholder value maximization may be unsustainable in the long term; and 2) the growing number of low-end entrepreneurial experiments across several countries and industries to serve consumers with limited purchasing power profitably.
+Prior theory suggests that high-end incumbents raise their price in response to a profit-maximizing low-cost entrant but lower their price in response to a welfare-maximizing low-end entrant.
+This paper uses a dataset of 206 narrowly-defined pharmaceutical markets in India; proposes a method to identify welfare-maximizing low-end firms; identifies such a firm with a mission defined more broadly than profit maximization; and presents evidence of a decline in high-end prices and dosage sizes offered by incumbents due to anticipated and actual low-end firm entry.
+Next, the paper examines the reasons for the low-end firm’s success by testing for observable differences in its business model relative to that of the incumbents, arising from the underlying differences in the objective functions of firms.
+Understanding market competition among firms with differing motives is especially important in light of 1) the growing view that shareholder value maximization alone may be unsustainable in the long term; and 2) the growing number of low-end entrepreneurial experiments across several countries and industries to serve consumers with limited purchasing power profitably.

-Keywords: entry, mixed markets, bottom-of-the-pyramid, pharmaceuticals, Indiaworking papers series
+Keywords: entry, mixed markets, low-end firms, pharmaceuticals, India